The Blood Moon of March 3, 2026

 Last night's lunar eclipse didn't get clouded out, but it happened at 4 o'clock in the morning!
 Most people in my neighborhood slept through it.
 Throughout history, solar and lunar eclipses have occurred either in remote places (where nobody could see them) or at inconvenient times of day (like 4 AM) when nobody was watching.

-The weather was favorable for the lunar eclipse of March 3rd, and I watched it with both cameras and my unaided eyes.
+The weather was favorable for the lunar eclipse of March 3rd, 2026, and I watched it with both cameras and my unaided eyes.
+Everyone else in my household was fast asleep, so I watched it alone.
 It was beautiful and peaceful over my back yard.
-Was it a harbinger of doom because it happened to coincide with unrest in the world?
-Is it a signal to End Times?
-Time will tell.
+Was it a harbinger of doom because it happened to coincide with all the unrest in the world?
+Is it a signal that the End Times are near?
+Hmm.
+I guess time will tell.

 Comments